 I'd almost wished I'd been more ill.
 I lost a breast, and I was going back to work after three weeks – it didn’t feel right.

 When the pathology results came back, it showed the DCIS had become invasive.
 This meant the cancer cells had spread outside the ducts, into the surrounding breast tissue.
-However, because I’d had a full mastectomy and my lymph nodes were clear, it wasn’t deemed necessary to offer me any chemotherapy or radiotherapy.
+However, because I’d had a full mastectomy and my lymph nodes were clear, it wasn’t deemed necessary to offer me any or .

 The consultant said ‘You’re cured’, so I didn’t give it any further thought.
 In my mind, I was ok.